-We adopt Tariff Modernization Problem 1, Proposal 2 and direct the utilities to allow energy storage systems, in advance of announced PSPS events, to import from - but not export to - the grid.
+We adopt Tariff Modernization Problem 1, Proposal 2 and direct the utilities to allow energy storage systems that are interconnected under the condition that they charge from solar to import from - but not export to - the grid upon receiving advanced notification by the utility of an upcoming PSPS event..
 Tariff Modernization Problem 1, Proposal 2 supports the Commission's goal of preparedness in advance of a grid outage, which may occur rapidly.
-Furthermore, we find Tariff Modernization Problem 1, Proposal 2 enables existing solar-plus-storage173 systems to better provide backup power during PSPS events while preserving NEM program goals by limiting the ability to charge from the grid to only during pre-PSPS periods.
+Furthermore, we find Tariff Modernization Problem 1, Proposal 2 enables existing solar-plusstorage175 systems to better provide backup power during PSPS events while preserving NEM program goals by limiting the ability to charge from the grid to only during pre-PSPS periods.
 Preserving NEM's integrity ensures that individuals are only receiving NEM bill credits for the electricity being produced on site by a NEM eligible generator.
 This prevents individuals from receiving NEM credits for electricity imported from the grid.